cfarkas/SARS-CoV-2-freebayes/README.md

 ../SARS-CoV-2-freebayes/SARS-CoV-2-GISAID-freebayes.sh merged.GISAID.fasta ../SARS-CoV-2-freebayes/covid19-refseq.fasta 10
 ```

 -This operation will obtain aggregated variants per region (merged.GISAID.AF.vcf) and aggregated variants filtered with Viral Frequency > 1% (merged.GISAID.AF_1%.vcf) inside the folder "GISAID_merge".
 Users can change the name of the folder (i.e.: GISAID_North_America for North America GISAID genomes).
+Execution takes 98000 cpu seconds (~27.2 hrs) with a peak of ~ 4GB of RAM.

--NOTE: It is recommended to process large FASTA collections by chunks (i.e. chunks of 100000 genomes).
+-NOTE: It is recommended to process larger FASTA collections by chunks (i.e. chunks of 100000 genomes).
 We provide up to date analysis of GISAID genomes here: https://github.com/cfarkas/SARS-CoV-2-freebayes/wiki (November 2020) using ~230000 genomes.
-Ubuntu users may need to change ulimit -s and -n parameters, see README_ulimit file in this repository for details.
+Ubuntu users need to change ulimit -s and -n parameters, see README_ulimit file in this repository for details.

 ### Number of variants per genome